 To learn more about the campground at Paradise Valley, continue reading.
 For information about other places to pitch your tent or park your RV, see our article about Camping in the Lower Mainland.

-Paradise Valley in Squamish
+Paradise Valley in the Sea to Sky Region

 There’s a nice private campground in the area, appropriately named Paradise Valley Campground.
 It makes for a good and affordable place from which to explore the area.

 Of the two main camping options in the Squamish area, Alice Lake is our first choice, primarily because of the lake for swimming in the summer and the free hot showers.
 Paradise Valley though places a close second.
 Rarely do private campgrounds come close to comparing to ones in provincial parks, at least in our opinion, but Paradise Valley is an exception – it’s a great one.